AVEVA/CONNECT-data-services-developer-docs/content/api-reference/event-type-store/event-type-store-event-types.md

 <br/><br/>
 `[optional] integer skip`
 <br/>Parameter representing the zero-based offset of the first object to retrieve.
 If unspecified, a default value of 0 is used.<br/><br/>`[optional] integer count`
 <br/>Parameter representing the maximum number of objects to retrieve.
-If unspecified, a default value of 100 is used.<br/><br/>`[optional] boolean includeDeleted`
-<br/>Parameter indicating whether to include soft-deleted EventTypes.
-If unspecified, a default value of false is used.<br/><br/>`[optional] string filter`
+If unspecified, a default value of 100 is used.<br/><br/>`[optional] string filter`
 <br/>Parameter representing the condition for results to be filtered by.
-If unspecified, results are not filtered.<br/><br/>
+If unspecified, results are not filtered.<br/><br/>`[optional] boolean includeDeleted`
+<br/>Parameter indicating whether to include deleted EventType properties.
+If unspecified, a default value of false is used.<br/><br/>

 <h3>Response</h3>